joelparkerhenderson/objectives-and-key-results/README.md

 "How do you propose companies approach goals setting?
 Surely there has to be some way for a company to communicate to employees “Our goal is to grow 30%” and we will do this focusing marketing on a rebranding, focusing sales team on shifting to outbound sales model, product will build features x, y, z, etc. Very simplistic example but companies need some way to flow goals down to smaller groups of people down the chain, don’t they?"

+"The author W. Edwards Deming has a ton to say on this.
+Lots of very practical advice on how to measure the right things, yet also avoiding relying too much on measurements.
+It is unfortunately quite complex and not easily digestible as pop management advice.
+I love the books "Out of the Crisis" and "Some Theory of Sampling"."

+"I did not do any OKRs on an infrastructure team.
+Qualitative results were just as valued, and we had the quantitative knobs to dial when needed thanks to excellent internal tooling and service maturity.
+I found it ironic that we didn’t do OKRs despite using data to drive decisions."

+"We use SAFe at my current job; we set quarterly goals and objectives, usually don't meet them because Reasons, but if there is an incident or change that warrants changing those goals it's a Big Thing and we basically redo the planning sessions (two days or so); it's a big disruption and it's costly so it's not done lightly.
+We've only done that once in the past two and a half years or so."

 ## For more information